 To ensure a proper planning and organisation of cooperation activities in the next year, requests have to be sent to the Secretariat of the DH-BIO, by 10 November of the current year.

-The Symposium took place in the Acibadem University School of Medicine, Kerem Aydınlar Campus, Kayışdağı Cad.
-N° 32, 34752 Ataşehir/İstanbul on 25 October 2016 from 9.00 to 17.00.
+The Symposium took place in the Acibadem University School of Medicine, Kerem Aydınlar Campus, Istanbul, on 25 October 2016.
 The working language was English.
 Programme Flyer Guide on the decision-making process regarding medical treatment in end-of-life situations European Association of Centres...

-Ethical questions related to medical treatments in end of life were at the center of this seminar organised jointly between the National Center of Bioethics and the Council of Europe, and under the auspices of the Ministry of Health.
-The seminar provided an opportunity to discuss the various problems that can arise in...
+Ethical issues related to end-of-life medical treatments were the focus of this seminar organised jointly by the National Bioethics Center and the Council of Europe, under the auspices of the Ministry of Health.
+The seminar was an opportunity to discuss the various problems that can arise in...